-As businesses work to respond to the impacts and uncertainties of the novel coronavirus (COVID-19), it’s important to stay on top of the measures that governments are taking in regards to tax deadlines and reliefs, as well as the tax impacts of other business decisions such as employee relocation and impact on supply chain.
+As businesses work to respond to the impact and uncertainties of the novel coronavirus (COVID-19), it’s important to stay on top of the measures that governments are taking, as well as the tax impact of business decisions - such as employee relocation and impact on supply chain.

 Consider cash-flow management and planning

 - Cash flows may come under pressure both during and following the outbreak period.
 As cash inflows could fall, enterprises will need to actively manage their cash outflows, including effective management of tax payment deadlines.

-- Support in the form of donations from both businesses and individuals to affected communities and to enable medical care has been very strong in places like China.
-As always, there is a focus on ensuring tax policies do not act as an impediment to such support.
+- Support in the form of donations from both businesses and individuals to affected communities and to enable medical care is always welcome.
+Any incentives / relief on account of such donation needs to be factored.

-- It is possible that this virus outbreak could be deemed a force majeure event in relation to certain contract obligations in some jurisdictions, particularly in China, where this would be based on precedents during the 2003 SARS outbreak.
-More information about contract considerations is available here.
+- It is possible that this virus outbreak could be deemed a force majeure event in relation to certain contract obligations in some jurisdictions, where this would be based on precedents during the 2003 SARS outbreak.

 Consider employee and related tax requirements

-- Businesses that are considering relocating employees from mainland China to work in a different jurisdiction permanently or remotely in the interim period need to be aware of potential individual and corporate tax implications of each arrangement and to consider quantifying associated cost to employees and business ahead of initiating the move.
+- Businesses that are considering relocating employees or implementing a business continuity plan to work in a different location/ jurisdiction permanently or remotely in the interim period need to be aware of potential individual and corporate tax and regulatory implications of each arrangement and to consider quantifying associated cost to employees and business ahead of initiating the move.